 Go to the toolbar, click Re-Visualize, and then click Stacked Bar from the dropdown menu.
 The table visualization is changed to a stacked bar chart showing person names along the X axis and measure values on the Y axis.
 Each stacked bar series corresponds to a specific 'Product Category'.

-Check in your metric set from the toolbar.
+Check in your metric set.

-3. Display metric sets on a dashboard
+6. Display the metric sets on a dashboard

 Or, create a new dashboard (use the Blank template) from the main menu.